Panrui-Ni/Panrui-Ni.github.io/_pages/about.md

 ------
 Jul.
 2022: Conference on Differential Equations and Dynamical Systems, Beijing Institue of Technology, Invited speaker.
 Title: A nonlinear semigroup approach to a class of nonmonotone Hamilton-Jacobi equations.

 Jun.
 2023: PDE reading seminar online, Invited speaker.
-Title: [Hamilton-Jacobi equations depending Lipschitz continuously on the unknown function](https://www.youtube.com/watch?v=bGkbiBCq85U).
+Title: Hamilton-Jacobi equations depending Lipschitz continuously on the unknown function, here is the [link](https://www.youtube.com/watch?v=bGkbiBCq85U).